kouzios/About-Time/README.md

 - Jake Robers

-Additional development was done in Dr. Hasker's 2017-2018 SDL by:
+Additional development was done in 2017-2018 SDL by:

 - Brandon Jackson